kiiwiibiirb/Music-Calculator/README.md

 To use it, run main.lua.
 The script will prompt you with the following quetions:
 - How many songs are in your library?
 - What file type are your songs?
+- What is the bitrate?
+[ONLY ASKED IF YOU CHOOSE MP3]
 - What file size? (mb or gb)
 The input for file type and file size MUST be lowercase.
 If not, the script will not run correctly.